Fast diet, fad diet

 - Crash dieting tends to make dieters tired, irritable, and lethargic, and brings on food cravings.

 - There are no ‘special combinations’ of certain foods (e.g. cabbage and watercress soup) that will boost your metabolism enough to help you lose weight.
-If you’re a large overweight person, you’ll actually have a higher metabolism than a smaller person anyway, simply because you have a heavier mass of body tissues.
+If you have a larger body type, you’ll actually have a higher metabolism than someone with a smaller body type anyway, simply because you have a heavier mass of body tissues.

-- You are at risk of not getting enough vitamins and minerals to stay healthy if you severely restrict your food intake.
+- You are at risk of not getting enough vitamins and minerals to stay healthy if you severely restrict your food intake with some kind of quick diet.

 - After using up your glycogen, you will start losing weight from your body’s tissues, as your body frees up energy to keep you going.
 Crash diets do this too quickly to be healthy.